 Your Infant Care Specialist provides:

-- Up to 8 check-ins per month with the same Infant Care Specialist with whom you can develop a relationship
+- Up to 4 check-ins per month with an Infant Care Specialist with whom you can develop a relationship

 - Evidence-based information and infant advice for feeding, sleeping, schedules, and general wellness for infants and older babies.